 In North Carolina, all operators and passengers of various types of motorcycles and mopeds are required to wear a helmet that meets the federal safety standards.

 Wearing or not wearing a helmet does not directly impact your motorcycle insurance premium rates.
-However, helmet use reduces the risk of head trauma by nearly 70 percent and the risk of fatality by 37 percent, according to the CDC.
+However, helmet use reduces the risk of brain and head injury by 65 to 88 percent.

 Meaning, helmet use could potentially help you avoid serious injuries, which, in turn, could prevent you from filing a claim with your insurer (which can affect your premium).